SpeysideHEP/spey/README.md

 pip install spey
 ```

-If you like to use a specific branch you can either use `make install` or `pip install -e .` after cloning the repository or use the following command
+If you like to use a specific branch, you can either use `make install` or `pip install -e .` after cloning the repository or use the following command:

 ```bash
 python -m pip install --upgrade "git+https://github.com/SpeysideHEP/spey"